top of page

 Beyond this, the narrow Pickleridge Shingle bank is an impressive causeway splitting the deep Dale Roads Bay from a series of tranquil inland lagoons and wetlands.
 There are fine views over the waters on either side, the inland pools flooded by the high tides provide a home for flocks of migrating and wintering wildfowl.
 A set of restored barrel like limekilns marks the entrance to the rather charming and laidback coastal village of Dale, and the Wales Coastal Path arrives by its sheltered beachfront to complete the section.

-Overnight stops and facilities in the village of Dale on the Pembrokeshire Coastal Path South
+Overnight stops and facilities in the village of Marloes on the Pembrokeshire Coastal Path.

-CLICK HERE to read on for those walking the full route to St Ann's Head and Marloes today.
+We currently have no accommodation in Dale, so please CLICK HERE to read on for the full route to Marloes today.

 bottom of page